USA Cycling Development Foundation Programs

 The Mountain Bike Program is under the National Development program, and along with all other road development is based out of Sittard, Netherlands.
 Junior, under-23 and select pro level riders are invited to live and train from the European base when racing in the various World Cups, Swiss and German cup series of races.
 Riders participating in this program are supported with National Development Program coaches, mechanics and other support services in Sittard.

-The Edmund R. Burke Fund for Cycling Development supports travel/training grants for junior and U23 cyclists, awarding monies directly to qualifying athletes for use in attending regional and national development camps, and for use in travel to specific national and international events.
+The Burke Fund for Cycling Development supports travel/training grants for junior and U23 cyclists, awarding monies directly to qualifying athletes for use in attending regional and national development camps, and for use in travel to specific national and international events.
 These awards are based on athletic merit and financial need.
-The Burke fund has awarded over $250,000 in 400-plus grants to junior and U-23 riders around the country in the last twelve years.
+The Burke fund has awarded over $275,000 in 425-plus grants to junior and U-23 riders around the country in the last 14 years.
 Many of the grant recipients have gone on to win national championships, and medal in world championships and Olympics.
 These awards are made possible by the generosity of individual donors.
 You can help replenish this important fund by donating today.
 You can find the application in the forms section when grants are available.